 - Read the additional literature provided as citations in the teaching notes if a particular area is new or unfamiliar;

-- Review the supporting information found on the FDA FSMA website: http://www.fda.gov/Food/GuidanceRegulation/FSMA/ucm334114.htm
+- Review the supporting information found on the FDA FSMA website;

 Not Qualifying to Become a PSA Lead Trainer and Steps to Improve Knowledge

 If a trainer is unable to qualify upon initial application and review, the applicant may reapply after taking appropriate steps to improve knowledge and understanding of the four competency areas.
-Reapplication can occur no sooner than 6 weeks after the previous review and applicants must submit documentation and actions taken to improve knowledge.
+Reapplication can occur no sooner than 6 weeks after the decline letter date.
+Applicants must submit documentation to demonstrate the appropriate steps taken to improve the knowledge and skills identified as deficient in the feedback form.
+This information must be detailed in the first box of the PSA Lead Trainer Supplemental Application.
 Applicants who are reapplying will be subject to the PSA Lead Trainer Supplemental Application fees.

 The information provided by the PSA Lead Trainer Review Committee outlining the areas that were “Below Expectations” on the scoring rubric should be reviewed first.
 Additional actions to improve knowledge could include any of the following:

-- Participate in registered PSA Grower Training Courses as a PSA Trainer under the guidance of a PSA Lead Trainer;
+- Participate in registered PSA GT Courses as a PSA Trainer under the guidance of a PSA Lead Trainer;

 - Take and document other actions to improve knowledge (e.g., enrolling in a microbiology course, taking other produce safety courses)